 Prevention is as important as treatment.
 Early intervention may prevent or delay problems recurring or getting worse later in life (Continence Foundation Of Australia).

 The continence service is available to people in the Shire of Southern Grampians, Casterton and Portland as inpatients or on an outpatient basis.
-Every second Tuesday the continence service is in Coleraine.

 Types of care provided by the service:

-- Clients with incontinence of bladder and bowel
+- Clients with bladder and/or bowel problems

 - Children with disability with continence problems